Eye Diseases & Eye Disorders

 Otherwise known as diabetic eye disease, is where high blood sugar levels cause damage to the retina and may cause blindness.
 Diabetics need to undergo regular eye exams to detect and treat this.
 Click Here to read more about Diabetic Retinopathy.

-Floaters drifting in the eye are usually harmless and often age-related, however, it is important to check that they are not a sign of anything more serious.
+Floaters are usually harmless and often age-related, however, it is important to check that floaters and eye flashes are not a sign of anything more serious.

 This progressive eye disease results in distorted vision when the cornea bulges and becomes con-shaped.